A-run-17/1nf1n1ty-recruitment/Natas/natas_14.md

     SELECT * from users where username="user" and password="pass"

-If we put ” OR 1=1# into the username field, you can see that we succesfully take over the logic of the query and force it to return true (the # will make sure that remaining of the query will be passed as comment)
+If we put admin” OR 1=1# into the username field, you can see that we succesfully take over the logic of the query and force it to return true (the # will make sure that remaining of the query will be passed as comment)

-    SELECT * from users where username="user" OR 1=1# " and password="pass"
+    SELECT * from users where username="admin" OR 1=1# " and password="pass"

 # Password
     SdqIqBsFcz3yotlNYErZSZwblkm0lrvx